 Information about compulsory certification for educational psychologists is available from the American Psychological Association.

-You will be conducting tests and research on patients to find solutions to educational questions.
-The earning potential is between $95,000 in the public sector and $130,000 in the private sector.
+You will be conducting tests and research on patients to find solutions to educational questions by examining how they think, act, and feel.